Portland Camera Club records

 Matted salon prints and large promotional material were arranged by type and/or photographer and housed in flat boxes.
 Photographic prints, negatives, and slides were housed together, as were publications collected and maintained by the club.
 Oversize prints were housed in a shared collections flat file drawer.

-Lantern slides were sleeved individually and arranged by subject, whenever identified or apparent.
-These slides are described at the group level.
+Lantern slides were sleeved individually and arranged by creator or subject, whenever identified or apparent.
+Slides are primarily described at the group level.

 Subject